|Lorraine E. Wenck, 93, died March 22nd, 2015|

 Online Condolences may be made at www.geschefh.com.

-Visitation will be held at the church, on Friday, from 10am until time of service.
+Visitation will be held at the church, on Tuesday, from 10am until time of service.

 Cuddie Funeral Home, of Greenwood, is assisting the family with arrangements.